ashandish/predict_house_price/README.md

-# predict_house_price
+# House Price Prediction
-Build a regression model using regularization

-# Project Name
-> Outline a brief description of your project.
+> Develop a regression model to predict the house price based on parameters provided .
+> First , develop a linear regression model, then ridge and lasso regression model and compare 3 models .

 ## Table of Contents